jeronimo7777/K-modes/README.md

 Hi.
-On this task we have a data frame with movies and one with ratings by user.
-We  use the k-mode algorithm in order to put movies into clusters so we can propοse some to the users.
-There are also 2 csv files the mocies and the ratings.
+On this task, we utilize the k-mode algorithm to organize movies into clusters so that we may recommend movies to users.
+There are also two csv files: movies and ratings.